Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 1. Terrell Davis:

 Denver Bronco Terrell Davis was temporarily sidelined during the 1998 Super Bowl by migraine, noting he was seeing double and triple.
 He remained silent about his migraine condition for years because he “thought people would think I was crazy.”
 Davis' journey with migraines highlights the importance of advocating for oneself and seeking appropriate medical care.
-Despite the challenges he faced, Davis ultimately found a treatment regimen that works for him, emphasizing a healthy diet among other things.
+Despite the challenges he faced, Davis ultimately found a treatment regimen that worked for him, emphasizing a healthy diet among other things.

 2. Ben Affleck: